MED5600 – Module 6, Medicine

-- A pass on 6 out of 8 stations is required in order to pass the exam.
+- A pass for 6 of the 8 stations is required in order to pass the examination.

-A pass for both the OSCE-exam and the digital exam is required to pass Module 6 as a whole.
+A pass for both the OSCE and the digital examination is required to pass Module 6 as a whole

-Should a candidate fail the OSCE or have excused absence, he/she will be signed up for a SOE (Structured Oral Examination) covering all three subjects (Paediatrics, Gynaecology/Obstetrics and Pathology).
+Should a candidate fail the OSCE or their absence has been excused, he/she will be signed up for an SOE (Structured Oral Examination) covering all three subjects (Paediatrics, Gynaecology/Obstetrics and Pathology).
 The resit will take place before the start of the next module.

-Should a candidate fail the digital examination or have excused absence, he/she will be signed up for a resit of the same format as the ordinary examination, covering all subjects in the module.
+Should a candidate fail the digital examination or their absence has been excused, he/she will be signed up for a resit of the same format as the ordinary examination, covering all subjects in the module.
 The resit will take place before the start of the next module.

-- Exchange students cannot proceed to module 7.
-Regular students who do not pass the two examinations in module 6, cannot proceed to module 7.
-Candidates awaiting results from the resit examination(s) / postponed examination(s) may follow the teaching in module 7 until the results are known, or if applicable, until the result of an appeal is obtained.
+Students who do not pass the two examinations in Module 6 cannot proceed to Module 7.
+Candidates awaiting results from the resit examination(s)/postponed examination(s) may follow the teaching in Module 7 until the results are known, or, if applicable, until the result of an appeal is obtained.